stefrie/cookie-tycoon/README.md

 ## Overview

-The previous web designer's side hussle just got bought out and they've decided to moved on before completing project.
+The previous web designer's side hustle just got bought out and they've decided to moved on before completing the project.

-The dreams of a well designed cookie stand administration site are crumbling!
+The dreams of a well-designed cookie stand administration site are crumbling!

 The current site is functional but completely unstyled.